-BMW says the M6's suspension is "built exclusively for sporting performance," yet the coupe offers all the space and comfort of a typical 2+2 model.
+Exterior BMW says the M6's suspension is "built exclusively for sporting performance," yet the coupe offers all the space and comfort of a typical 2+2 model.
 Changes to the basic 6 Series design include a modified front air dam with large secondary intake openings that provide additional engine-cooling air.
 Side sills are aerodynamically contoured.
 Forged aluminum 19-inch wheels were developed specifically for the M6, and an "M" logo is present in the ornamental side slats.

 The M6's roof is made of carbon fiber, and the car has a better power-to-weight ratio than the new M5 sedan.
 A speed-sensing M Differential Lock promises optimum traction even in difficult conditions.
 Dynamic Stability Control incorporates two driving programs, including M Dynamic mode, which BMW says is "tailored to the sporting driver."

 Interior In addition to the performance potential of a V-10 engine, the M6 offers plenty of luxury amenities.
 M sport seats include power lumbar and backrest width adjustment.
 Three-stage heating includes the seat bottom, backrest and side supports.
 Twin contoured rear seats are separated by a cushion.

 Merino leather upholstery covers the seats, console, handbrake lever, door panels, door handles and armrests.
 Wood trim is installed, but a piano-black finish is optional.
 MDrive lets the driver select preferred drivetrain and suspension settings at the touch of a button, and an M-specific head-up display is available.

 Under the Hood The M6 is powered by a 5.0-liter V-10 that develops 500 hp and 383 pounds-feet of torque.
 The engine can rev as high as 8,250 rpm.
 At start-up, the engine produces a "comfort-oriented" 400 hp, which is more suitable for urban traffic.
 A button on the selector-lever cover increases output to the M6's top rating.
 The V-10 drives a seven-speed sequential manual transmission.
 Drivelogic provides 11 gear-change options: six in sequential mode and five in automatic-shifting mode.

 Safety Dynamic Stability Control and six airbags are installed.

 Expert Reviews 1 of 2

-People Who Viewed This Car Also Viewed
+People Who Viewed this Car Also Viewed